MichalSoltysikSOC/ActiveEndpointInspectorSuite/README.md

 (5) Designed for baseline creation followed by delta-based threat hunting.

+(6) Supports exporting module results to CSV files for reporting, investigation, and offline analysis.

 <br>

 Note: The application itself does not perform scanning logic; it orchestrates and embeds the individual modules described below.